 - Keep up to date with technical advances in the field of molecular biology and introduce them to the group;

-- A relevant working experience, preferably as a graduate student in the field of molecular biology and/or (bio)physics;
+- Have relevant working experience, preferably as a graduate student in the field of molecular biology and/or (bio)physics

-- A practical ‘can-do’ attitude and experience in the DNA manipulation, analysis and purification (techniques such as: PCR, digestion, cloning, plasmid harvesting, capillary electrophoresis, Nanopore sequencing);
+- Have a practical ‘can-do’ attitude and experience in the DNA manipulation, analysis and purification (techniques such as: PCR, digestion, cloning, plasmid harvesting, capillary electrophoresis, Nanopore sequencing)

-- Flexible, enthusiastic and independent co-worker that exercises a high quality standard while taking initiative to improve methods and practices in the lab;
+- Be a flexible, enthusiastic and independent co-worker that exercises a high quality standard while taking initiative to improve methods and practices in the lab.

-- Able to communicate with colleagues on scientific topics in fluent English (oral/written).
+- Be able to communicate with colleagues on scientific topics in fluent English (oral/written).

 The Leiden Institute of Physics (LION) is one of the oldest physics institute in the Netherlands.
 LION is part of the Faculty of Sciences at Leiden University and covers a broad spectrum of physics research and education.
 Ranging from cosmology to the mechanics of DNA, from the physics of jamming in granular materials to quantum nano-science, from protein folding to super lubricity.
 All topics are covered by joined efforts in theory and experiment.
 One of LION’s core research efforts is Biophysics.